Wita5237/sm64-fst-brute-forcer-hip/README.md

 -s:                                         Silent mode.
 Suppresses all print statements output by the brute forcer.

--h --help:                                  Prints this text.
+-h --help:                                  Prints the help text.
 </pre>

 ## Dependencies ##